geoffhouse/ffmpeg-docker/README.md

 1. Clone the repository `git clone https://github.com/ryanmccartney/ffmpeg-docker`
 2. Change directory to the repository `cd ./ffmpeg-docker`
+3. Install the npm packages locally (as it's mounted into the container) `npm i`
-3. Build the image using `docker compose build`.
+4. Build the image using `docker compose build`.

 ### With Decklink Support